MicrosoftDocs/visualstudio-docs/docs/debugger/decompilation.md

 ### Extracted Sources

 Source code that was extracted from an assembly has the following limitations:
-1. The name and location of the generated files is not configurable.
+1. The name and location of the generated files isn't configurable.
-1. They are temporary and will be deleted by Visual Studio.
+1. The files temporary and will be deleted by Visual Studio.
-1. The files are placed in a single folder and any folder hierarchy that the original sources had is not used.
+1. The files are placed in a single folder and any folder hierarchy that the original sources had isn't used.
 1. The file name for each file contains a checksum hash of the file.

 ### Generated Code is C# Only